Pope Francis apologizes for Catholic Church's role in Canadian residential school system

 In meetings earlier this week, the groups of Indigenous delegates shared stories of loss and abuse, and told the Pope they wanted him to understand how they've been shaped by the legacy of the Catholic Church and Canada's residential school system, as well as the impact of that system on subsequent generations.

-The delegates have also asked for a commitment from the Catholic Church to repair the damage its members caused with residential schools, such as rescinding the doctrine of discovery, returning Indigenous lands and providing compensation for survivors.
+The delegates have also asked the Catholic Church to repair the damage its members caused with residential schools by rescinding the doctrine of discovery, return Indigenous lands and artifacts, release institutional documents, and provide compensation and support healing for survivors

 Beginning in the late 1800s, approximately 150,000 Indigenous children were separated from their families and forced to attend residential schools, facilities that aimed to replace their languages and culture with English and Christian beliefs.
 The schools were set up by the Canadian government and most were run by the Catholic Church.